Advancing equitable and sustainable solutions to global challenges

 Required and Elective Courses

-See the GDEV Advising Checklist for all Ag and Food Systems concentration requirements.
+See the GDEV Advising Checklist for Agriculture and Food Systems concentration requirements for students entering the program from Fall 2021-Fall 2023.

 Students in this concentration will build their capacity to analyze how development affects the environment and how the environment shapes development.
 Through a range of courses, students will explore how society makes difficult choices concerning the control, use, and long-term management of land, freshwater, and marine resources.
 In engaging with these ethically complex and politically laden issues, students also examine how these topics are inextricably intertwined with issues of global food security and health, culture and identity, livelihood security, and intergenerational environmental justice.